aranya-project/aranya/docs/tech-docs.md

 **Creating a Channel**

-A channel is used to group together a fixed number of elements such as users, topics, and labels.
+A channel is used to group together a fixed number of devices based on specific roles or attributes.
 User IDs identify the endpoints of the channel, and the topic label is an additional attribute available to write policies against.
 To create a channel, an entity will generate an ephemeral command.
 An ephemeral command is one that utilizes the same policy as all other commands, but which is never added to the DAG that audits them.
 Instead, entities transmit the command through an external transport mechanism.
 An ephemeral command is part of an ephemeral session, meaning it does not persist to the graph, but is still evaluated by the associated policy.
 The ephemeral command used as part of the setup includes the information required for the peers to set up the encryption keys that will be used for the channel.

 Once the command is validated, the crypto engine generates an encryption key associated with the entity and exposes it through shared memory.
 If the channel is specified as unidirectional, the entity creating the channel is only assigned an encryption key.
 If the channel is bidirectional, the entity will also be assigned a decryption key.
 Aranya stores the key(s) in its own database and associates the key or key pair with this specific channel for this specific entity.
 After the channel creator's keys have been assigned, a "create channel" command is sent to the specified receiver.
 Like the process for the initial sender entity, the command is processed by the receiver's associated policy and the crypto engine generates a decryption key (if unidirectional), or encryption/decryption keys (if bidirectional).
 After the sender and receiver have both processed the "create channel" command, they are free to send and receive messages over their new channel and no further messages will be processed by their policy.